 “This relates to an historic piece of planning permission dating back to 2007.

 “We would always challenge a proposal where segregated sections are included in a scheme, and we have not seen any such proposal coming to committee in recent times.

-“While this has not been formally supported by planning policy in the past, the council is making sure this is understood by developers in the future, by introducing a new policy on social regeneration that seeks to address this issue.”
+“While this has not been formally supported by planning policy in the past, the council is making sure this is understood by developers in the future, by introducing a new policy on social regeneration that seeks to address this no sleep disorders.”